JuliaAttic/QuDirac.jl/docs/inner_products.md

 The type of `b`/`k` can be a `StateLabel` or a single factor element of a `StateLabel`.

-Most examples in this documentation show the `Orthonormal` rule in action.
+Most examples in this documentation show the `KroneckerDelta` rule in action.
 To contrast, the following example illustrates the inner product rule for `UndefinedInner`:

 ```
 julia> k